-Last week I wrote about some of the reasons why you should be collecting feedback from your employees and some ways you can obtain that feedback.
+Last week we wrote about some of the reasons why you should be collecting feedback from your employees and some ways you can obtain that feedback.
 Regularly asking your employees for feedback is massively important and underrated.
 A business is only as good as its employees.
-So you need to make sure your employees are happy and engaged with their work or your business will suffer.
+You need to make sure your employees are happy and engaged with their work or your business will suffer.

 A survey software, such as YesInsights, that lets you capture the general pulse of your employees’ feelings is a great way to ensure they’re the most productive they can be.
-So I’ve come up with my favorite 7 questions you can ask to get actionable feedback from your employees.
-And I explain why each question works and the best practice for asking it.
+So we’ve come up with our favorite 7 questions you can ask to get actionable feedback from your employees and explain why each question works as well as the best practice for asking it.

 7 Questions to Ask Employees to Get Feedback